NadineDaum/robustness-of-rational-learning/README.md

 # How Algorithms Get Stuck
 ### or why small recommendation distortions can derail our rational learning

-This repo contains the code for the thesis: **Robustness of Rational Learning Under Distorted Exposure**: Informational Lock-In in a Bandit Model of Biased Sampling (Author: Nadine Daum)
+This repo contains the code for my thesis: **Robustness of Rational Learning Under Distorted Exposure**: Informational Lock-In in a Bandit Model of Biased Sampling (Author: Nadine Daum)

 ## Quick Start
 Use Python 3.10+.